abinit/abinit/doc/mkdocs-tutorials/elastic.md

   3. Non-self-consistent GS run to converge unoccupied or slightly-occupied bands.
   4. RF run for symmetry-inequivalent elastic constants.

-In Sectionsection 1 , we did a separate GS structural optimization run and transferred the results by hand to RF  run section 2 .
+In Section 1, we did a separate GS structural optimization run and transferred the results by hand to RF  run section 2.
 Because we are doing a convergence test here, we have combined these steps, and use [[getcell]] to transfer the optimized coordinates from the first dataset of the inner loop forward to the rest.
 If we were doing a more complicated structure with internal coordinates that were also optimized, we would need to use both this and [[getxred]] to transfer these, as in telast_1.in.

 The specific data for inner-loop dataset 1 is very similar to that for telast_1.in.
 Inner-loop dataset 2 is a bit of a hack.
 We need the density for inner-loop dataset 3, and while we could set [[prtden]] = 1 in dataset 1, this would produce a separate density file for every step in the structural optimization, and it isn't clear how to automatically pick out the last one.